puppetlabs/puppet-docs/source/guides/module_guides/bgtm.md

 [Rspec-system](https://github.com/puppetlabs/rspec-system) is an acceptance/integration testing framework that provisions, configures, and uses various [Vagrant](http://www.vagrantup.com/) virtual machines to apply your puppet module to a real machine and then test things (such as ensuring a package is installed or a service is running) from the command line within the VM.

-At Puppet Labs, we use rspec-system to do things like build a Debian virtual machine, run the apache module on it, then ensure we can curl to http://localhost:80 and retrieve the contents of a virtual host.
+We use rspec-system to do things like build a Debian virtual machine, run the apache module on it, then ensure we can curl to http://localhost:80 and retrieve the contents of a virtual host.

 ### serverspec